Recognizing generalized Petersen graphs in linear time: A description of 8-cycles

-We proceed by listing each of the possible $8$-cycles by their spoke values $s$, describing their rotational symmetries, the existence conditions, and the corresponding values of $\delta_{o},\delta_{s},\delta_{i}$.
-At the end of the section, these results are summarized in Table~\ref{tab:8cycles}.
+We proceed by listing each of the possible $8$-cycles, giving its spoke values $s$, and describing its rotational symmetries, the existence conditions, and the corresponding values of $\delta_{j},\delta_{s}$, and $\delta_{i}$.
+We summarize these results in Table~\ref{tab:8cycles}.
+Watkins \citep{watkins1969theorem} has made a list of $8$-cycles for generalized Petersen graphs, similar to our Table~\ref{tab:8cycles}, but he did not explain why his list is complete.